mdn/content/files/en-us/web/api/fetch_api/using_fetch/index.md

 ### Setting a body

 The request body is the payload of the request: it's the thing the client is sending to the server.
-You won't include a body with `GET` requests, but you will include it in requests that send content to the server, such as {{httpmethod("POST")}} or {{httpmethod("PUT")}} requests.
+You cannot include a body with `GET` requests, but it's useful for requests that send content to the server, such as {{httpmethod("POST")}} or {{httpmethod("PUT")}} requests.
 For example, if you want to upload a file to the server, you might make a `POST` request and include the file as the request body.

 To set a request body, pass it as the `body` option: